HenrikBengtsson/jottr.org-blogdown/content/post/2022-04-22-parallelly_1.31.1.md

 ### New argument `default_packages`

 Argument `default_packages` controls which R packages are attached on each worker during startup.
 Previously, it was only possible, via logical argument `methods` to control whether or not the **methods** package should be attached - an argument that stems from `parallel::makePSOCKcluster()`.
-With the new `default_packages` argument we have full control of which packages are attached.
+With the new `default_packages` argument, we have full control of which packages are attached.
 For instance, if we want to go minimal, we can do:

 ```r
 cl <- parallelly::makeClusterPSOCK(1, default_packages = "base")